 Heritage has always been at the core of Italy's cultural policy.
-The Italian state, through the Ministry for Heritage and Cultural Activities (MiBAC), is not only responsible for the strategic task involved in the protection of the country's extremely rich and multi-layered heritage, but has direct responsibility for the management of a huge number of national heritage institutions, including 207 state museums, 213 monuments and archaeological sites, 46 libraries and 104 archives (MiBAC, Minicifre… 2010).
+The Italian state, through the Ministry for Heritage, Cultural Activities and Tourism / MIBACT, is not only responsible for the strategic task involved in the protection of the country's extremely rich and multi-layered heritage, but has direct responsibility for the management of a huge number of national heritage institutions, including 431 state museums and archaeological sites, 46 libraries and 100 archives (MiBACT, Minicifre della Cultura 2014).

-As far as fostering public-private partnership is concerned, the pace of reform is gradual, and is still underway.
-A first measure adopted – Law 4/93 – opened the doors of national museums to private agents willing to take over the management of the so-called "auxiliary services" (bookshops and museum shops, cafeterias, merchandising, etc).
+Law 4,adopted in 1993 by Minister Ronchey, opened the doors of national museums to private agents willing to take over the management of the so-called "auxiliary services" (bookshops and museum shops, cafeterias, merchandising, etc.).
 Subsequent financial laws have broadened the scope of private intervention, extending it to core museum activities such as education and exhibitions.
 Leg.
 Decree 368/98 enabled the Ministry for Heritage to temporarily hand over the management of certain museums and other heritage institutions to ad hoc private foundations.
-Another more indulgent measure (Budget Law 2002) would simply allow the Ministry to privatise public services aimed at increasing access to cultural heritage.
-All these measures have been substantially endorsed, and subsequently further modified, by calling for more stringent requirements, under the new Heritage and Landscape Codex (see chapter 5.3.3).
+Another more indulgent measure (Budget Law 2002) would simply allow the Ministry to privatisepublic services aimedat increasing access tocultural heritage.
+All these measures have been substantially endorsed, and subsequently further modified – by calling for more stringent requirements – under the new Heritage and Landscape Codex (see chapter 5.3.3).

-As a matter of fact, though, experiments with the public-private partnership have been carried out so far more frequently either at the local level (Rome, Venice..), or in the framework of state-local cooperation.
-The latter was the case of the Egyptian Museum of Turin (see chapter 7.1), the first national museum to be transformed, in 2004, into a public / private foundation, with the participation of MiBAC, the Piedmont Region and the Turin Province and Municipality, along with the local banking foundations.
-More recently, in 2010, MAXXI – the new state museum for contemporary arts (see chapter 8.1.1) – was given foundation status: although, for the time being, the foundation is only supported by the state, in the future it could be opening up to private entities.
+For the time being, though, experiments with the public-private partnership have been carried out so far more frequently either at the local level (Rome, Venice..), or in the framework of state-local cooperation.
+The latter was the case of the Egyptian Museum of Turin (see chapter 7.1), the first national museum to be transformed, in 2004, into a public / private foundation, with the participation of MiBACT and the local public authorities, along with the local banking foundations.
+In 2010, MAXXI – the new state museum for contemporary arts – received foundation status as well: which recently (2015) enabled it to open up to ENEL as a significant private partner (see chapter 8.1.1).

-Italy's action in the heritage field is presently more and more focused on its modernisation through the adoption of new technologies for the conservation and promotion of its historical and artistic assets – satellite archaeological prospects, digital cataloguing systems, information services for visitors, etc. - often in partnership with other countries in the framework of EU projects (see chapter 3.4.3 and chapter 4.2.11).
+Italy's action in the heritage field is presently more and more focused on its modernisation through the adoption of new technologies for the conservation and promotion of its historical and artistic assets.
+Thus acting on satellite archaeological prospects, digital cataloguing systems, information services for visitors, digital accessibility (also in agreement with Google), etc. - often in partnership with other countries in the framework of EU projects (see also chapter 3.4.3 and chapter 4.2.11) has become a priority.